...

 Is the Premium for Cordless Worth the Time Savings?

 If you value portability and quick clean-ups, investing in a higher-end cordless vacuum might be worthwhile.
-However, for large homes or deep cleaning, a corded vacuum may provide better value over time due to its lower maintenance and longer lifespan.

-10. Final Verdict: Corded or Cordless?
+Final Verdict: Corded or Cordless?
 Which Saves You More Time?

 After considering all the factors, the best choice between a corded and cordless vacuum depends on your specific needs: